 The Coffee Shop

 King's Coffee Shop is a good source of snacks and drinks throughout the day.
 The food is freshly prepared - croissants, cookies, toasties, muffins etc. The drinks are Fair Trade and include specialist coffees, teas and a selection of fruit juices, all at very reasonable prices.
-In the bar there are also drinks machines to use at any time if you want a fizzy drink, or the bar itself which serves beverages at lunch time and in the evenings.
+In the bar there is also a drinks machine to use at any time if you want a fizzy drink, or the bar itself which serves beverages at lunch time and in the evenings.

 Formal Halls are a fun way to celebrate birthdays and other special occasions, or simply to start a good night out.
-Societies and subject groups sometimes hold social events at them too.
+Societies and subject groups sometimes hold social events at them, and there are also themed 'Superformals' for occasions such as Christmas, Halloween and Valentines Day, when students attend in fancy dress.
 Above all, these formal meals provide a cheap and popular way to have a good meal out with friends.

-The graduates run their own Christmas and Halloween dinners.
+The graduate students run their own Christmas and Halloween dinners.
 There are also a number of College dinners ('Feasts'), when large numbers of College members, such as a whole year-group, or graduate students with their supervisors, dine together in the Hall.

 - Catering awarded five stars for hygiene